hideakiv/pyodsp/docs/guide/low-level.md

 # Driving the algorithms directly

-{mod}`pyodsp.dec` is the layer underneath the modelling front-end.
-Use it when the problem is not a two-stage or multistage stochastic program, when the structure you want to exploit is not the one the front-end assumes, or when you need to distribute a two-stage problem across MPI ranks — which {class}`~pyodsp.model.sp.problem.StochasticProgram` does not expose.
+{mod}`pyodsp.dec` is the core of pyodsp: the algorithms themselves, and the node graph they run on.
+The stochastic programming front-end is one application built on top of it.
+Drive it directly when the problem is not a two-stage or multistage stochastic program, when the structure you want to exploit is not the one the front-end assumes, or when you need to distribute a two-stage problem across MPI ranks — which {class}`~pyodsp.model.sp.problem.StochasticProgram` does not expose.

-The price is that everything the front-end was doing for you becomes yours to get right.
+The price is that everything the front-end would have done for you becomes yours to get right.
 This page is mostly about what those things are.

 ## The shape of a run